Aspect1103/test/README.md

 ### Pre-compiled releases (preferred)

-The preferred and easiest way to play Hades is by using the pre-compiled releases on GitHub. rTo play the game this way, follow these steps:
+The preferred and easiest way to play Hades is by using the pre-compiled releases on GitHub.
+To play the game this way, follow these steps:

 1. Download and extract the latest release from [here](https://github.com/Aspect1103/Hades/releases).
 2. Run the `window.exe` file to play the game.